CT-OT Flow: Estimating Continuous-Time Dynamics from Discrete Temporal Snapshots: Experiments

 \section{Experiments}

 We evaluate the performance of CT-OT Flow through numerical experiments.
 First, we describe the evaluation metrics in \S\ref{sec:metrics}.
 Next, in \S\ref{sec:artificial}, we assess how well each method recovers the true dynamics using synthetic data.
+Performance sensitivity to hyperparameters is examined in \S\ref{sec:hyperparameters}.
 Finally, we present an application to real scRNA-seq data and meteorological data in \S\ref{sec:scRNA-seq} and \S\ref{sec:typhoon}, respectively.
 For these experiments, we compare CT-OT Flow against recent methods, including ODE-based approaches such as I-CFM, OT-CFM~\cite{tong2024improving}, TrajectoryNet-Base~\cite{tong2020trajectorynet}, and Metric Flow Matching (MFM)~\cite{kapusniak2024metric}, as well as SDE-based approaches such as $\text{[SF]}^2$M-I, $\text{[SF]}^2$M-Exact~\cite{tong2024simulation} and Entropic Neural Optimal Transport (ENOT)~\cite{gushchin2024entropic}.
 We additionally compared CT-OT Flow with Slingshot~\cite{street2018slingshot}, a widely used pseudotime inference method.
 Since Slingshot outputs only a one-dimensional pseudotime ordering of the samples, but not trajectories, we used Slingshot's pseudotime labels as inputs to Step 2 and Step 3 of CT-OT Flow (ODE).
 Because Slingshot requires cluster assignments as input, we applied $k$-means clustering ($k$=6) to each snapshot.
 The cluster corresponding to the truly earliest time was designated as the root cluster.
 We combine CT-OT Flow with OT-CFM~\cite{tong2024improving} to estimate ODEs and with $\text{[SF]}^2$M-Exact~\cite{tong2024simulation} to estimate SDEs.
 We use a Gaussian kernel with parameter $\gamma=0.005$ for Step~2, and the subdivision factor is set to $K=100$ for all datasets.
-Performance sensitivity to $K$ and $\gamma$ is examined in App.~\ref{appendix:different_k} and App.~\ref{appendix:different_gamma}, respectively.
 Additional experimental parameters are listed in App.~\ref{appendix:experiments_parameters}.